Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 110: The hardest part of parenting a teen?
 We discuss the 18-22 year stage.

-Send us a text A recent Tweet focused my mind on something I've only really glimpsed with a side-eye.
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+A recent Tweet focused my mind on something I've only really glimpsed with a side-eye.
 We hear so much about the challenges of the early teen years that it's easy to forget young adults have their own issues.
-A...
+As the Tweeter said, when our kids are 18-22 they're dealing with adult emotions, disappointing experiences and us parents have zero control; making it terrible to witness.
+The response…

 Listen to the Episode